- What are cross-border payments?

 |---|---|---|---|

-| Wholesale | Banks, corporations, governments | Capital markets, treasury, FDI | High-value |
+| Wholesale | Banks, corporations, and governments | Capital markets, treasury, and FDI | High-value |

-| Retail | Consumers, small businesses, freelancers | Remittances, e-commerce, contractor pay | Low-to-mid value |
+| Retail | Consumers, small businesses, and freelancers | Remittances, e-commerce, and contractor pay | Low-to-mid value |

 Domestic payments typically settle within one country's banking system using standardized rails.
 By contrast, international payments must bridge differences in time zones, currencies, and regulations, which is why international transfers often take longer and cost more, even when the transaction itself is straightforward.

-Currency conversion mechanisms
+Currency conversion and FX risk

-Regulatory compliance requirements
+Regulatory compliance

 - Customer identity verification, which ensures all parties are properly identified before funds move